zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 After I abandon all the rare things like this, like a goose has reached the great lake. "

-106. Whatever they told me before, before Gotama’s teaching: like this that was once, like this and that will be,
+106. Whatever they told me before, before Gotama's teaching: like this that was once, like this and that will be,

 That's all rumors, all that is an increase in theory.